siyuan-note/siyuan/README.md

 ### How does SiYuan store data?

-The data is saved in the workspace folder (the default is in the user's home directory Documents/SiYuan, which can be modified in <kbd>Settings</kbd> - <kbd>About</kbd>), in the workspace data folder:
+The data is saved in the workspace folder, in the workspace data folder:

 * `assets` is used to save all inserted assets
 * `emojis` is used to save emoji images